-The first tribes to request association came forward in 1996.
-Now 27 American Indian tribes are formally associated with Yellowstone.
-Since 2002, park managers have met periodically with tribal representatives to exchange information about park projects and ethnographic resources.
-The tribes have requested to participate in resource management and decision-making, to conduct ceremonies and other events in the park, and to collect plants and minerals for traditional uses.
+Park managers with the National Park Service meet periodically with Tribal representatives for government-to-government consultations to formally exchange information about park projects and ethnographic resources.
+Tribes provide input into resource management and decision-making, conduct ceremonies and other events in the park, and identify plants and minerals for traditional uses.